How to Close a Bank Account: A Comprehensive Guide

 Some banks may not allow the closure of an account linked to an active loan.
 In these cases, you may need to pay off the loan or transfer it to a different account before proceeding.

-Closing a bank account might take some planning, but following these steps and tips can help you make the transition seamlessly.
-Ensuring all linked transactions are redirected, the account is fully balanced, and any fees are cleared before closing will save you from potential issues.
 Whether you’re seeking better services at a new bank or consolidating your finances, handling the account closure process with care will allow you to take control of your finances without complications.